-Exceeding two-class limit would mean new retirement contributions by district and part-time faculty.
+Exceeding a two-class limit would mean new retirement contributions by district and part-time faculty members.

 Adjunct faculty members teaching more than 7.4 semester hours must make a contribution of 6.4 percent of their compensation to the Teacher Retirement System of Texas beginning in the spring semester.